Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 We will host your projects on the class website.

-# Final Project Rubric (15% of grade)
+# Final Project

-**Team Rules - 6pts**

-**Brainstorming - 30pts**

-**Picking an Audience, Topic, and Medium - 30pts**

-**Team Work - 4 pts**

-**Final Deliverable - 30 pts**

-Your team’s final project deliverable should be a “presentation” in a format that can be easily shared and experienced by any interested party (e.g., a video, article, recording, podcast, or any other digital artifact).

-Your target audience should expect to spend not more than 5 minutes experiencing your project.
+## Your wish, your plan, your play

+Your final project has three major parts.
+They are your wish, your plan, and your play.

+The goal of the final group project is to empower you to think about and plan for a future you wish to realize.
+We aim to enable you to devise and express your **wish** that can be implemented via bioengineering by 2030.
+We will help you develop a practical\technical plan for realizing your wish.
+Finally, we will ask you to represent these wishes and plans as a story  (specifically a 3-act zoom play).

+Independent of your academic level, whether a first-year or a graduating senior, we hope that the project will enable you to take steps towards organizing your plans.
+As a first-year, the project may help you decide what other courses to take in the future.
+As a graduating senior, the project may help you reflect on what you have learned and use them in realizing your next steps.

+## Rubric
+You will have to complete the following deliverables as part of the project.

+#### Team rules --- 10 pts
+#### Brainstorm and ideation --- 10 pts
+#### Written research and background document --- 20 pts
+#### High-level storyboard --- 20 pts
+#### Final Recording  --- 30 pts
+	Empathy for audience - 20 %
+	Clarity - 35 %
+	Science & technology - 35 %
+	Sizzle factor -10%
+#### Team reviews --- 10 pts

+There will be additional information and deadlines for each deliverable.
+Briefly, your team’s final recording should be a 12-15 min zoom recording (play).
-Please turn in your final project **not later than 5p on Thursday 6 June.
-Early submissions are welcome.**
+Please turn in your final project **not later than 5p on Thursday 11 June.**

 You will NOT need to do a formal presentation or report in class.
-Your final project takes the place of a final exam (i.e., there is no final exam for this course).

-**Please also see the example at the bottom.**  Please, please ask us if you have any questions.
+Please ask us if you have any questions.

 ## GRADING

-**Team Rules** -- graded as part of Project Activity 1
+**Team Rules** -- you and your group decide your rules.

-**Brainstorming** -- graded as part of Project Activity 1
+**Brainstorming** -- your list of ideas.

-**Picking Audience, Topic, & Medium** -- graded as part of Project Activity 2
+**Research and background document** -- your background research into the topic, including scientific, technological, policy aspects.
+More detail soon.
+The audience for this document is the teaching team.

+**High-level storyboard** -- Early drafts of your play which represents the ideas from your

+**Final Recording** -- a 3 act play that communicates the wish and the solution.
+                    -- Act.1: Realized wish in the future -- Act.2: Crisis
+                    -- Act.3: Journey

-**Team Work** -- we will share a link via Canvas after the project are submitted so that each team can determine their team-work score.
+**Team reviews** -- we will share a link via Canvas after the project are submitted so that each team can determine their team-work score.

-## Final Deliverable

-**CLARITY - 7 pts**
+What do we mean by...

+**CLARITY**

 - Is the topic clear?
 - Is there a clear and cohesive message directed at your specific audience?